MarcusSorealheis/fusion-alexa/README.md

 You can implement you own custom JSON Response handler.

-These are the steps for creating a new handler :
+These are the steps for creating a new Java Class handler :

 1. Create a class that extends the AbstractJSONResponseHandler base class.
 2. Implement the `processResponse()` method .You can access custom arguments from within your code also.